08 Nov Kosher Phones

 But the kosher phone I have is one of the most restrictive phones.
-It is a flip-phone.
+It is a flip phone.
 The original device is the LG VX5500, which was released in 2008.
 It comes with talk, text, camera and, I believe, a browser.
-The unmodified phone can be ought on ebay for $20.
+The unmodified phone can be bought on Ebay for $20.

 Here is the kosher version.
 It’s listed on Venishmartem, a website for recommending internet solutions for Orthodox Jews, as follows:

 Some of the features:

 1. It has a symbol of kosher supervision.